 The next thirty years are forecasted to witness an increased reliance on renewable energy technologies and a decreased dependence on fossil fuels.
 While the speed of this transition and the size of its impact on future demand for fossil fuels are still uncertain, oil and gas companies are facing strategic challenges with regards to the sustainability of their business models.
 To respond to these challenges and reposition themselves for the future, International Oil Companies are trying to rebalance their portfolios by investing in new technological innovations at both; their core upstream oil and gas business as well as in the broader energy sector.
-While all major oil and companies are aligned on the importance of this transformation, each company is taking a different approach.
+While all major oil and gas companies are aligned on the importance of this transformation, each company is taking a different approach.
 Generally, four main drivers affect the design of their portfolio strategy:

 - The climate change policies of the headquarter country where the company is established,